Last year, reports surfaced that American household debt reached a record high of just over $13.5 trillion. Let’s type that out in round numbers.

 It may also be as simple as getting a handle on your budget.

-It’s my firm belief that if you are having trouble living below your means, starting with your budget is the best thing you can do.
-Budgeting is the roots of all other areas of personal finance.
+It’s my firm belief that if you are having trouble living below your means, starting with the root of your money tree—your budget—is the best thing you can do.

 Create a budget for yourself that helps you be who you are and is based on what you value to help you live below your means.

 You can also look to save money by cutting out things in your budget that aren’t important to you.

 How this Reframes Your Debt Mindset

 By living below your means, it ensures that you don’t have to use any debt to make ends meet.